-Pick up bento boxes and enjoy them in your room.
+We picked up bento boxes and enjoyed them in your room.
 When traveling with young children, we find that we just don’t look forward to eating out the way we used to.
 Room service menus are often limited and expensive, so we often do take out as a wonderful compromise.
 We picked up bento boxes from Bentoyo, just across the street from our hotel.
 Bento boxes are great to share with young children because there are so many little things to try.
 So my picky eaters will definitely find SOMETHING they like.

 Probably if you are traveling with younger children, you are up and out the door MUCH earlier than you’d like to be.
 Take advantage of it by having a big, delicious breakfast at the hotel restaurant, Hendricks Resto-Lounge.
 They offer a regular menu, as well as a breakfast buffet.
-They were even willing to customize breakfast for my picky eaters, and service was excellent.
-During our visit, there was some construction going on nearby.
-While it was kind of a hassle for driving, our kids loved watching the trucks working from the window at the restaurant.
-And anything that keeps my kids entertained at restaurants is a huge win for me.
+They were even willing to customize breakfast for my picky eaters.
+The restaurant has big windows that look out into the street.
+My kids were entertained watching everything going on outside, making it easier for them to sit still for breakfast.

-Make your way to Flyover Canada and check out Christmas at Canada Place.
-Canada Place is a very short drive or a longer walk from the Grand Westin.
+Canada Place is a very short drive or a long-ish walk from the Grand Westin.
 We opted to drive, but if you and your kids are capable, I’d highly recommend walking to avoid parking hassle and fees.
 Canada Place has a huge parking garage, which makes parking simple, but parking fees are quite high.